 Understanding Your Farming Business (UYFB)

-Understanding Your Farming Business equips and supports women involved in sheep and beef farming to lift business performance.
+Understanding Your Farming Business equips and supports women involved in red meat farming to lift business performance.
 Whether you’re farming with others or on your own, you’ll gain the knowledge, skills and confidence needed to help create a positive future.

 Fully funded by the Red Meat Profit Partnership (RMPP), this programme will ensure you return to your business with fresh eyes, be equipped to play a greater part in decision making and be able to communicate powerfully with farming partners, financial advisors and rural professionals.